-- To ensure a good fit you will want to make sure the extender bar and frame of the wheelchair are following along the midline of your pets body and are parallel.
-Note some pets, such as Dachshunds, Basset Hounds, and Corgis tend to have back legs 3x the height of the front legs making this difficult Not every pet will be able to have the bars perfectly parallel which is ok!
+To ensure a good fit you will want to make sure the extender bar and frame of the wheelchair are following along the midline of your pet’s body and are parallel.
+Note some pets, such as Dachshunds, Basset Hounds, and Corgis tend to have back legs 3x the height of the front legs making this difficult Not every pet will be able to have the bars perfectly parallel which are ok!
 You’ll just want to get them as close as you can!

-- For a proper fit please not that the previously mentioned Extender bars should stop at their shoulders and not go past or too far back as they will either be in the way if your pet is looking back, or not give the proper support
+For a proper fit please note that the previously mentioned Extender bars should stop at their shoulders and not go past or too far back as they will either be in the way if your pet is looking back or not give the proper support

 How to get your pet into their wheelchair